gkarsay/parlatype/README.md

 ## Credits

 The idea and initial design of Parlatype is based on Frederik Elwert’s program *transcribe*.
-I used it a lot as long as it was maintained.

 The display of the audio wave form is based on *Buzztrax*.
 I probably wouldn't have managed to realize this feature without using and modifying that code.